Updated: Mar 23

 When thinking of enrolling in Medicare Part D, an individual must make the best part of it.
 For example, a Medicare agent met a low-income senior beneficiary who's going off with Medicaid and all the other free medication in Medicare Geek.
 Although some people qualify for Medicare and Medicaid, others can't.

-As part of Medicare Greek, we have come up with a solution.
+As part of Medicare Geek, we have come up with a solution.
 Are you interested?
 If yes, follow us all along!

 The four heart medications and levothyroxine are in all tier one or two with our Medicare Advantage plans.
 If the person uses the plan's mail order, the prescription drugs may be delivered every 90 days until they hit the donut hole, which is a temporary increase in your out-of-pocket prescription drug costs.

 Trintellix is now the big issue: We're applying for the manufacturer's patient assistance program.
 If he's approved, they'll mail it to him every 90 days.
-If not, the beneficiary can use his insurance, and it will probably cost less than $100 per month.
+If not, the beneficiary can use his insurance plan, and it will probably cost less than $100 per month.

 So with a little creativity, we're taking his estimated drug costs from $4000+ to less than $2000, and if he's approved for the PAP, his expenses will probably less than $500 for the year.
 For better or worse, this is how you make the most of Medicare Part D plans.